 For Hong Kongers, we focus more on the group as a whole rather than on people as an individual.
 For instance, if I were to apply for a job, I would think “the salary is attractive” or “the working environment is comfortable”.
 Yet, I would NOT think, “The company’s work ethics quite fit mine,” or “My boss seems to provide me many opportunities to shine,” or “I can learn so much out of this job.”
 We are less likely to rationalise our decisions based on benefits to ourselves.

-It results the ‘walking dead’ kind of mindset inside Hong Kongers’ heart.
+It results in the ‘walking dead’ kind of mindset inside Hong Kongers’ mind.
 Somehow, we feel we got to work.
 But why?
 Shouldn’t we think about how work or the money gained from work achieves some life-long goals of ours?

 😦 Life Education

 We’re told what to do from a young age.
 Whether we like it or not, it’s not about us but about what our parents think is right.
 For reading, studying, playing the piano, et cetera, we don’t have a say.

 People say it is important to do things out of interest; nonetheless, it can hardly be the case in this beloved land.
 Because interest is NOT on our study list; crazily enough, a series of academic subjects is (aka.
 Maths, Chemistry, English etc.).
 If you doubt how long the list is, simply go downstairs and buy something from McDonald’s.
 Along the way, you will see the list up on the tutorial centres’ billboards and double-deckers in every district, with promising tutors crossing their arms and smiling at you.

 This tacit study list leads us to over-focus on the academic achievement and to forget the more important like enjoyment.
 To be on the A-list, kids study like robots.
 When selecting an undergraduate programme, youngsters who like drawing, playing basketball or the guitar have to listen to what their parents say.